madronalabs/madronalib/examples/synth-plugin/README.md

 to build:
 ---------

-First, build and install madronalib as a static library using the instructions in the madronalib project.
+First, build and install madronalib as a **debug** static library using the instructions in the madronalib project.

 Download the VST3 SDK from Steinberg.